emsifa/evo/README.md

 In example above Evo will get `p` query value and inject it to `$page` parameter.

-If you want to make it optional, you can just give default value to it.
+If you want to make it optional, you can just give default value to the parameter.
 For example:

 ```php
 #[Get]